timschott/interview-prep/ds/ml-conceptual.md

   * optimization and fine-tuning
   * evaluate model on unseen data
 * what is gradient descent?
+  * algorithm for finding the minimum of a loss function
+  * iteratively adjust weights in the opposite direction of current gradient
+  * stochastic gradient descent is a variation, estimates the true calculation of the gradient with a calculation from a random sample of the data set
 * what is ensemble learning?
   * combining different models in order to produce more robust outcomes
   * bagging